Small Farm Outreach Program

-Agriculture Risk Management: Educational programming is used to teach farmers effective management strategies that will reduce or prevent some of the many risks they face. the farm operation.
-Risk Management Education and training covering the five major areas of risk (production, marketing, financial, legal and human resources) are provided via workshops, group meetings, one-on-one farm visits, newsletters, fact sheets and field days.
+Agriculture Risk Management: Educational programming teaches farmers effective management strategies that will reduce or prevent some of the many risks they face.
+Risk Management education and training covers five major areas of risk (production, marketing, financial, legal and human resources) and is provided via workshops, group meetings, one-on-one farm visits, newsletters, fact sheets and field days.

 Outreach: Another important aspect of the program is outreach.
 Through outreach efforts, farmers are provided information and technical assistance to ensure that they have access to all services available through USDA programs.
 Virginia State University collaborates with USDA agencies to achieve this goal.
 Predominantly minority community organizations, including religious organizations and key community leaders, are also utilized to reach socially disadvantaged farmers.

 Sign up to receive our weekly e-newsletter and event alerts directly to your inbox.